VirtusLab/scala-cli/website/docs/guides/offline.md

 ## Changes in behaviour

 ### Scala artifacts
-In offline mode Scala CLI will not perform any validation of the Scala version specified in the project.
+In offline mode Scala CLI will not perform any validation of the Scala version specified in the project, it will not be checked if such a version has been released.

 ### JVM artifacts
 System JVM will be used or it will be fetched from local cache.